SanikaParchande/React-Bulb-App/README.md

-# React Practice Project ⚛️
+# React Bulb App ⚛️

 ## 📖 Project Description
-This repository contains a simple React.js project developed during my React learning journey.
-The goal of this project is to understand how React works internally and to practice building user interfaces using a **component-based architecture**.
+The **React Bulb App** is a beginner-friendly frontend project built using **React.js**.
+It demonstrates the core concepts of React, including **functional components, state management, and event handling**, by simulating a simple interactive light bulb that can be toggled **ON** or **OFF**.

-The project focuses on **clarity, readability, and correct usage of React fundamentals** rather than complex functionality.
+This project focuses on **clarity, readability, and proper use of React fundamentals** rather than complex functionality.

 ---

+## 🧰 Tech Stack
+- **React.js** – Frontend library for building UI components
+- **JavaScript (ES6+)** – Logic and interactivity
+- **HTML5 & CSS3** – Structure and styling
+- **Node.js & npm** – Development environment

+---

-## 🧠 What I Learned
+## 🧠 Key Learning Outcomes
 - Understanding React project structure
 - Creating and using functional components
-- Passing data using props
+- Passing data through props
 - Managing component state
-- Basic styling in React
+- Handling user events
-- Running and debugging a React application
+- Running and debugging React applications

----

-## 🧰 Tech Stack
-- **React.js**
-- **JavaScript (ES6+)**
-- **HTML5**
-- **CSS3**
-- **Node.js**
-- **npm**

 ---